Sorry, this program is not available for local students.

 - London Design Festival

-- Melbourne Movement students exhibiting Dusko Lapcevic, Tate Anson, Adam Cornish
+Students exhibiting: Dusko Lapcevic, Tate Anson and Adam Cornish

 Many graduates have established their own successful design practices in Australia, Singapore, Europe, America, Canada and the Middle East.